 Well, maybe things have changed.
 Maybe, they have not had a chance.
 Maybe they haven't considered reducing the price but would be open to a reduced offer?

 They might have been undervalued by mistake or they might have been undervalued intentionally because the owner wants to sell quickly.

-The ‘Map Search' is the easiest way to spot these opportunities.
+And using 'Map Search' is the easiest way to spot these opportunities.

-You can overlay the Heat Map tool and this will help you understand the house prices in a given, local area.
+You can overlay the Heatmap tool and this will help you understand house prices in a given, local area.

-So, now we've found our area we can turn the heatmap off and then we can start to look at the individual listings.
+So, now we've found our area we can turn the Heatmap off and then we can start to look at the individual listings.

 We've got a two-bedroom terrace here, on for offers of over £100,000, a two-bed here, for £130,000 and a three-bed here, also on for £130,000.